Pence-Harris debate to unfold as Trump recovers from virus

 SALT LAKE CITY (AP) — Vice President Mike Pence and his Democratic challenger, California Sen. Kamala Harris, are set to face off in a debate that will offer starkly different visions for a country confronting escalating crises.

 The debate Wednesday night in Salt Lake City is the most highly anticipated vice presidential debate in recent memory.
-It will unfold while President Donald Trump recovers at the White House after testing positive last week for the coronavirus and spending several days in the hospital, a serious setback for his campaign that adds pressure on Pence to defend the administration’s handling of the pandemic.
+It will unfold while President Donald Trump recovers at the White House from the coronavirus after spending several days in the hospital, a serious setback for his campaign that adds pressure on Pence to defend the administration’s handling of the pandemic.

-Ultimately, the debate is a chance for voters to decide whether Pence and Harris are in a position to step into the presidency at a moment’s notice.
+Ultimately, the debate is a chance for voters to decide whether Pence and Harris are ready to step into the presidency at a moment’s notice.
 It’s hardly a theoretical question: The 74-year-old Trump is fighting the virus and Biden, at 77, would become the oldest person elected president.

-Pence’s debate strategy aims to highlight the administration’s economic record and attempt to portray the Democratic ticket as beholden to “radical left,” said former GOP Gov. Scott Walker of Wisconsin, who is helping the vice president prepare for the debate, on “Fox & Friends.”
+Pence aims to highlight the administration’s economic record and attempt to portray the Democratic ticket as beholden to the “radical left,” said former GOP Gov. Scott Walker of Wisconsin, who is helping the vice president prepare for the debate, on “Fox & Friends.”

 While the debate will likely cover a range of topics, the virus will be at the forefront.

-Pence and Harris will appear on stage exactly 12.25 feet (3.7 meters) apart separated by plexiglass barriers.
+Pence and Harris will appear on stage exactly 12.25 feet (3.7 meters) apart and separated by plexiglass barriers.
 Anyone in the small audience who refuses to wear a mask will be asked to leave.
+Both candidates last tested negative for the coronavirus on Tuesday, their teams said.

-Pence was with Trump and others last week who have since tested positive, and the vice president has faced questions about whether he should be at the debate at all.
-Pence has repeatedly tested negative for the virus, and his staff and doctors insist he does not need to quarantine under Centers for Disease Control and Prevention guidelines.
+Pence last week was with Trump and others who have since tested positive, and the vice president has faced questions about whether he should be at the debate at all.
+He has repeatedly tested negative for the virus, and his staff and doctors insist he does not need to quarantine under Centers for Disease Control and Prevention guidelines.

 The CDC defines risky “close contact” as being within 6 feet (1.8 meters) of an infected person for at least 15 minutes starting from two days before the onset of symptoms or a positive test.